smatiolids/langflow-dev/docs/docs/Components/components-vector-stores.md

 - **Metadata Indexing Exclude:** Fields to exclude from metadata indexing.
 - **Collection Indexing Policy:** Indexing policy for the collection.

+Here’s a clearer and more concise version of the instructions:

+---

+### Astra DB Tool

+The `Astra DB Tool` allows agents to connect to and query data from Astra DB Collections.

+**Parameters:**

+- **Tool Name**: The name used to reference the tool in the agent's prompt.
+- **Tool Description**: A brief description of the tool.
+This helps the model decide when to use it.
+- **Collection Name**: The name of the Astra DB collection to query.
+- **Token**: The authentication token for accessing Astra DB.
+- **API Endpoint**: The Astra DB API endpoint.
+- **Projection Fields**: The attributes to return, separated by commas.
+Default: "*".
+- **Tool Parameters**: Parameters the model needs to fill to execute the tool.
+For required parameters, use an exclamation mark (e.g., "!customer_id").
+- **Static Filters**: Attribute-value pairs used to filter query results.
+- **Limit**: The number of documents to return.

+---

+### Astra DB CQL Tool

+The `Astra DB CQL Tool` allows agents to query data from CQL Tables in Astra DB.

+**Parameters:**

+- **Tool Name**: The name used to reference the tool in the agent's prompt.
+- **Tool Description**: A brief description of the tool to guide the model in using it.
+- **Keyspace**: The name of the keyspace.
+- **Table Name**: The name of the Astra DB CQL table to query.
+- **Token**: The authentication token for Astra DB.
+- **API Endpoint**: The Astra DB API endpoint.
+- **Projection Fields**: The attributes to return, separated by commas.
+Default: "*".
+- **Partition Keys**: Required parameters that the model must fill to query the tool.
+- **Clustering Keys**: Optional parameters the model can fill to refine the query.
+Required parameters should be marked with an exclamation mark (e.g., "!customer_id").
+- **Static Filters**: Attribute-value pairs used to filter query results.
+- **Limit**: The number of records to return.

 ---